Catherine Baker Knoll: Lieutenant governor

 In 2002, Knoll sought the Democratic nomination for Lieutenant Governor of Pennsylvania.
 She faced nine candidates in the primary, including state Senators Allen Kukovich, John Lawless, Thaddeus Kirkland, and Jack Wagner, the latter of which was endorsed by the state party.
 Maintaining her base of support among women and senior citizens, Knoll won the primary with 25% of the vote, winning 54 of the state's 67 counties.

 She was paired with Democratic nominee for governor Ed Rendell, who also defeated the establishment favorite in his primary (Bob Casey Jr.).
 Her campaign was memorable for her traveling from small town to small town (logging over 40,000 miles on her car), and her meeting thousands of voters, by visiting church basements, PTA meetings, fashion shows and construction sites.
 The Rendell/ Knoll ticket won the general election 53% to 44% over Republicans Mike Fisher and his running mate Jane Earll.
 Knoll was sworn in as Pennsylvania's first-ever female Lieutenant Governor on January 21, 2003.

 Knoll's old rival Barbara Hafer, after failing to secure the Republican nomination for governor, actually endorsed Rendell and later switched to the Democratic party.
 This led to speculation that she was maneuvering to challenge Knoll for the lieutenant governor spot in the 2006 primary.
 Hafer, however, stated that she and Knoll had buried the hatchet long ago, and did not enter the race.

 Congressman Joe Hoeffel announced that he would challenge Knoll in the primary, but dropped out of the race a day later, after Ed Rendell reiterated his support for Knoll as his running-mate.
 This left only token opposition against Knoll, and she won the Democratic nomination by a large margin.
 She and Governor Rendell defeated Republican challengers Lynn Swann and Jim Matthews to win reelection.

 Knoll endorsed and campaigned with Hillary Clinton in the lead-up to the 2008 Pennsylvania Democratic primary for president.
 Along with several other prominent Pennsylvania Democrats, Knoll's endorsement was seen as a key to Clinton's win.

 As lieutenant governor, she presided over every Pennsylvania Senate session.
 Governor Rendell noted that she was "instrumental in issues such as emergency management, domestic preparedness and economic development."

 Death

 In August 2008, Knoll revealed that she had been diagnosed with neuroendocrine cancer and was in treatment for the disease.
 She was treated in Hershey, Pennsylvania at Penn State Hershey Medical Center and attempted a return to her duties in September 2008 but fatigue forced her to return home.
 In October 2008, she entered Johns Hopkins Hospital in Baltimore, Maryland for treatment of a viral infection.
-On November 12, 2008, Knoll died at Mount Sinai Hospital in New York City.
+On November 12, 2008, Knoll died at MedStar National Rehabilitation Hospital in Washington, aged 78.
 Upon her death, Pennsylvania State Senate President pro tempore Joe Scarnati became the lieutenant governor of Pennsylvania.